jfell13/ACBM_Calculator/README.md

 # ACBM Cost Calculator

-This repo is a ACBM cost calculator.
+This repository houses the Animal Cell Based Meat cost calculator.
+This repository only houses the code, which will be set to public once the manuscript is published.
+Please email jsfell@ucdavis.edu if you would like to review the code.

-This app is written in python.
-Check it out on Heroku! https://test-jf-app.herokuapp.com/
+In the meantime you can check it out on Heroku! https://test-jf-app.herokuapp.com/